Focus and Scope

 This journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.

-Decisions on articles and book reviews submitted are normally made within two months.
+Decisions on articles and book reviews submitted are normally made within three months.
 If the manuscript has not been accepted or needs revision, the author will be provided with a report indicating the reasons for non-acceptance, or the changes required for its publication.

 Even in case of a positive evaluation, manuscripts not conforming to the author guidelines will be returned to the authors for further revision.